apmattil/.emacs/README.md

 # .emacs
-emacs init file with gopls, flycheck, golangci-lint
+emacs init file with gopls, flycheck, golangci-lint with emacs 27.0.50